Stoke Poges Walk

 Old Palace Yard, Westminster.
 Wed 24 April

 out with the costs we can expect to have to pay for various medical

 procedures if the backdoor privatisation accelerated by the section 75

 NHS regulations goes ahead.
 They fear "that the coalition’s NHS

-policies, including a multi billion pound funding squeeze coupled with a massive reorganisation,
+policies, including a multi billion pound funding squeeze coupled with a

-more than £20 billion of health costs go to private companies,
+already more than £20 billion of health costs go to private companies,

 who take their decisions on the basis of profit rather than the

 "Already, one of the most powerful figures in the NHS, Malcolm

-at risk, which is why we must fight to stop the private sector being given
+England, is at risk, which is why we must fight to stop the private

-but the revised version still put the interests of private
+re-written, but the revised version still put the interests of private

-companies before those of patients and mean that "Sixty-five years of healthcare based
+companies before those of patients and mean that "Sixty-five years

-House of Lords was to debate a fatal motion laid before parliament
+the House of Lords was to debate a fatal motion laid before parliament

 by former Labour health minister Lord Hunt, calling for the regulations

 to be annulled on the grounds that they do not implement the assurances

 Stand Off at Venezuela Embassy